 * Duty Officer: Supervise yard and ramp.
 Monitor radio messages.
 Call ambulance if required.
-No qualification needed.
-The role description can be found at Duty officer role guidelines

 * Race Officer assistant: No special qualifications required.
-Knowledge of race start and finish proceedure desirable.
+Knowledge of race start and finish procedure desirable.
 Main activity is to assist race officer with flags and recording finish.
 The online course above is a good place to start.

-* Café assistant: Assist Gigi in the café
+* Café assistant: Assist the cafe

 * On water safety and mark lay: These roles require significant experience and/or completion of the following courses:

-- * Safety boat operator: Australian Sailing "Safety Boat Operator" course completion or equivalent.
+* Safety boat operator: Australian Sailing "Safety Boat Operator" course completion or equivalent.
 For more details please see Powerboat - Australian Sailing - Resources (sailingresources.org.au)

-- * Mark lay: It is desirable that volunteers have a boat licence and have completed the Australian Sailing "Mark Laying" course.
+* Mark lay: It is desirable that volunteers have a boat licence and have completed the Australian Sailing "Mark Laying" course.
 This is a free online course that can be found here: Mark Laying Course - Australian Sailing - Resources (sailingresources.org.au)

-Members, staff, volunteers and visitors are encouraged to review the club safety documents.
+Safety documentation Members, staff, volunteers and visitors are encouraged to review the club safety documents.
 These documents are updated from time to time as required.

-Last updated 13:26 on 27 March 2023
+Last updated 14:43 on 19 September 2023